riddhi-testcases/Link-Saver-and-AI-Summarizer/README.md

 - **Backend & Database**
   - Supabase for authentication and data storage
   - PostgreSQL with Row Level Security
-  - Edge Functions for metadata extraction and AI summaries
+  - Jina AI to fetch summary

 - **Testing**
   - Vitest for unit testing